 All pupils, staff, governors and parents have had and will continue to have access to appropriate training.
-It is provided in a number of ways for example; outside speakers, NSPCC and on line training for staff.
-The training will empower the whole school community to recognise and play a part in preventing bullying, cyber bullying, including when they are a bystander.
+It is provided in a number of ways including outside speakers, presentations and support from organisations such as NSPCC and online training for staff.
+The training will empower the whole school community to recognise and play a part in preventing bullying, and cyber bullying, including when they are a bystander.